T-Mobile Sidekick: Sales and marketing

+In Europe

+In addition to the US, T-Mobile of Germany also offered the Sidekick as well T-Mobile UK and T-Mobile Austria as of 2006.
+Additionally, E-Plus in Germany and KPN in the Netherlands also carried and offered the device.
+The Hiptop/Sidekick was not carried by any French carriers.
+As opposed to the US, the phone did not manage to catch on and gain significant popularity throughout Europe.
+This is partly due to the view that it had outdated features.

 2009 data service outage

 On October 2, 2009, Microsoft (the owner of Danger, Inc.) lost the ability to access user data for T-Mobile US Sidekick subscribers temporarily.
 Subscriber data loss included contacts, notes, calendars and photos.
 Some data was restored within 14 days of the outage, but most of the data was restored between October 8 and the end of November.
 Early reports stating T-Mobile and Microsoft had lost all customer data as a result of a server failure at Microsoft proved to be untrue.

 Sidekick user data is stored at Danger facilities, under the ownership of Microsoft.
 Unsubstantiated reports suggest Microsoft vendor Hitachi, Danger's storage area network (SAN) provider may have had a part in the temporary data loss.
 Lawsuits against Microsoft claim that Microsoft had inadequate backups or an insufficient disaster recovery plan.
 A litigation against Microsoft and others was settled in 2011.

 As a result of the outage, T-Mobile suspended sales of all Sidekicks and Sidekick Data Plans until the outage was resolved.
 Sales and new activations resumed on November 16, 2009.